-- Transforming Development Finance (TDF), in which we aim to shape international investment policies for energy and infrastructure projects that protect people and the environment in developing nations;
+- Transforming Development Finance in which we aim to shape international investment policies for energy and infrastructure projects that protect people and the environment in developing nations.

-- Advancing Climate Change Solutions (ACCS), in which we work to increase the use of renewable energy in developing countries where nearly 840 million people still lack access to electricity; and
+- Advancing Climate Change Solutions in which we work to increase the use of renewable energy in developing countries where an estimated 770 million people still lack access to electricity.

 While our international grantmaking is global in scope, some aspects are geographically concentrated in East Africa, particularly Tanzania, and the Andes/Amazon region of South America.
-In 2018, the Environment program awarded 82 grants totaling $15.6 million, spread roughly equally across the three major program interests.
-This is an exciting time to join the Environment team as we are approximately halfway through our ten-year strategic plan and will use the lessons learned from our current work to inform the development of a new strategic plan in the not-too-distant future.
+In 2021, the Environment program awarded 88 grants totaling $23.4 million, spread roughly equally across the three major program interests.
+This is an exciting time to join the Environment team as we are approaching the end of our ten-year strategic plan and will use the lessons learned from our current work to inform the development of a new strategic plan in the not-too-distant future.

-- Build relationships with nongovernmental organizations (NGOs) and leaders in the field in order to best understand the opportunities and challenges in this work;
+- Build relationships with nongovernmental organizations and leaders in the field in order to best understand the opportunities and challenges in this work.

-- Work with colleagues across the Foundation and other grantmakers outside the Foundation on issues of mutual interest; and
+- Work with colleagues across the Foundation and other grantmakers outside the Foundation on issues of mutual interest.

 - Assist with external communications, including representing the Foundation at meetings and in discussions with grantees and partners.

-As the incoming PO, TDF, you will possess many, though perhaps not all, of the following characteristics and qualifications:
+As the incoming Program Officer, you must possess many, though perhaps not all, of the following characteristics and qualifications:

-- Strong interest in environmental and/or sustainable development issues, particularly having to do with global development finance institutions; experience in the nonprofit sector and/or development finance institutions is preferred;
+- Strong interest in environmental and/or sustainable development issues, particularly with global development finance institutions, and experience in the nonprofit sector is preferred.

-- Bachelor’s degree required; advanced degree in related field preferred but not required; and
+- Bachelor’s degree required; advanced degree in related field preferred but not required.

 - Fluency in a second language preferred.

-Please note that previous experience in philanthropy/grantmaking would be useful but is not necessary for this position.
+- Previous experience in philanthropy/grantmaking is useful but not necessary for this position.

 Compensation & Benefits